St James House

 • To enable tenants to acquire and develop life and social skills necessary to manage their own tenancies.

-• To encourage and assist tenants to develop social networks through active day programmes and to access community resources including educational and occupational courses.
+• To encourage and assist tenants to develop social networks through active day programmes and to access community resources.

 • To encourage tenants to seek voluntary work as and when appropriate.